ProjectBabbage/vox-nuntius/README.md

 ### Buildings

 - Temple: there is only one on the map, in the middle.
 This building is indestructible.
-Both the player and the AI can generate new units by sending a Nuntius there.
+Both the player and the AI can invoke new units by sending a nuntius there.
+Each player has a number of points available at the start of the game, and can only invoke units in that limit.
 - Town Center: your center is your base, has 1000 Health Points, and represent the winning condition of the game.
-Destroy the ennemy's Taunt center to become the master of Vox Nuntius.
+Destroy the ennemy's Town center to become the master of Vox Nuntius.
+Alternatively, you also win by eliminating all of your opponent's units.

 ![Ressources](./images/ressources.svg)

 ### Units

 - Nuntius: this unit is responsible to carry order accross the map to your units.
-Each player has a set number of Nuntius and can lose some to combat action.
-Once a Nuntius is sent on a mission to carry orders, the player can not control it until the mission is completed.
+Each player has a set number of nuntius and can lose some to combat action.
+Be careful with your nuntius, they have 100 health points and you won't get more nuntius as the game goes on.
+Once a nuntius is sent on a mission to carry orders, the player can not control it until the mission is completed.
 Their movement speed is 2 speed unit.
-- Soldiers: they are your attack unit, they have 100 health points and you can make some spawn by sending a Nuntius to the temple at the center of the map.
-Their movement speed is 1 speed unit.
+- Soldiers: they are your attack unit, they have 100 health points and you can make some spawn by sending a nuntius to the temple at the center of the map.
+Their movement speed is 1 speed unit and when they are not given orders they attack any unit (choosen at random) among those in range.

 ![Units](./images/unit.svg)

+### Map

+The map has a width of 160 unit wide and a height of 90 units.
+Apart from the normal terrain, there is also some terrain that is impassable.